Vocabulary Worksheets

 Circle the Correct Earth Day Worksheet

 1. Circle the odd one out in each row.
-Then, sort all words on the first task to the correct column.
+Then sort the words from Task 1 into the correct column.

 2. Look at the pictures on the left side and circle the correct words on the right side.